How High Can An Adjustable Rate Mortgage Increase? There’s A Cap

 5) Don't borrow more than you can comfortably afford = no greater than a 80% loan-to-value ratio with a 10% cash buffer after a 20% downpayment.
 Being overly leveraged is what consistently destroys people's finances.

-If you’re looking to buy property as an investment or reinvest your house sale proceeds, take a look at Fundrise, one of the largest real estate crowdfunding platforms today.
+If you’re looking to buy property as an investment or reinvest your house sale proceeds, take a look at Fundrise, my favorite private real estate platform today.
+Financial Samurai is a six-figure investor in Fundrise funds because I believe in their philosophy of investing in the Sunbelt region, where valuations are lower and yields are higher.

-Check the latest mortgage rates online for free.
+Check the latest mortgage rates online for free at Credible.
 You'll get real quotes from pre-vetted, qualified lenders in under three minutes.
 Credible is the easiest way to compare rates and lenders all in one place.
-Take advantage of lower rates by refinancing today.
+As mortgage rates come down, it's worth shopping around for a lower mortgage rate.

 In order to make more money, mortgage brokers and banks LOVE to scare the heck out of inexperienced homebuyers by saying their payments will surge higher once an ARM resets.